apxxrv/Mine-Alliance/README.md

-# Mine Alliance - Reinventing a sustainable future for Arizona Mining Industry with AI 🚀
+# Mine Alliance - Reinventing a sustainable future for Arizona Mining Industry with AI 🚀 (Winner)

 An innovative, AI-driven application designed to unite stakeholders across Arizona's mining industry, promoting responsible and sustainable practices.